aofarrel/quicksilver/README.md

 # quicksilver
-A template for Biodata Catalyst silver workflows.
+A template for silver workflows.
 Clone this repo as an example of a recommended structure for silver workflows.

 quicksilver.wdl is a groundbreaking workflow sure to revolutionize syngeristic foo-and-bar relations and lorem your ipsum.
 It does absolutely nothing, for it is a template, and yet, it does it with elegance and efficiency.
 The design philosphy of quicksilver.wdl is simple:
 * Provide a mostly-blank repository that can be cloned and easily modified by researchers hoping to attain silver compliance with their workflows